‘RHONY’ Star Ramona Singer Lashes Out At Gizelle Bryant, Claps Bizarrely After Being Called Out As A Diva

 Although Singer insisted that the proof was on Instagram, there doesn’t appear to be any footage of any such thing and Bryant made it clear that she was not convinced as she repeatedly shook her head.
 In response, Singer began clapping her hands obnoxiously as she told Bryant to go watch the videos on Instagram.

-As the taping continued, Cohen offered Singer a chance to apologize or set the record straight with Bryant but as she confirmed she was truly sorry for their Hamptons encounter and claimed she never meant to hurt Bryant’s feelings, Bryant told her fellow Real Housewives star that her feelings weren’t hurt.
+As the taping continued, Cohen offered Singer a chance to apologize or set the record straight with Bryant.
+Singer confirmed she was truly sorry for their Hamptons encounter and claimed she never meant to hurt Bryant’s feelings.
+However, Bryant told her fellow Real Housewives star that her feelings weren’t hurt.

 “You were just rude!
 That’s all,” Bryant told her.